 Coding Activities for Hour of Code

 Code.org As the originators of the Hour of Code idea, it’s only fair that we look at some of Code.org’s ideas and lessons!
+In 2023, they add AI components to some of their most popular coding adventures.

 More Apps and Programs for Hour of Code